Q: How long will it take to complete the program?

 A: Courses are offered during the afternoon and evening.
-Each course has a class of at least 3 hours once per week in the fall and winter term and twice per week in the summer session (for LIN200H1).
+Each course has a class of at least 3 hours once per week in the fall and winter term.
 It is possible to complete the certificate taking only night classes (but it would take longer than eight months, and you might have to do your practice teaching during the day).

 Q: What does the program consist of?

 A: You will be taking 8 half credit courses to end up with 4 full credits.
 The program consists of 265 lecture hours plus additional workshops, and a 50-hour practicum (20 hours of practice teaching and 30 hours of observing).

 Q: Do we have to arrange for the practicum placement or will U of T?